Boris Kustodiev – Russian artist

 In 1904 he became a founding member of the New Society of Artists.

 The revolutionary events of 1905, which shook the foundations of society, evoked a vivid response in the artist’s soul.
 From 1905 to 1907 Boris worked as a cartoonist for the satirical magazines Bugbear and Infernal Post.
-In paintings such as Meeting at Putilovsky Factory, Strike, Demonstration and The May-Day Demonstration at Putilovsky Factory, he depicted workers risen in the struggle against autocracy.
-He illustrated many works of classical Russian literature, including Gogol’s Dead Souls, The Carriage and The Overcoat, Lermontov’s The Lay of Tsar Ivan Vassilyevich, His Young Oprichnik and the Stouthearted Merchant Kalashnikov and Lev Tolstoy’s Flow the Devil Stole the Peasant’s Hunk of Bread and The Candle.
+In paintings he depicted workers risen in the struggle against autocracy.
+The artist illustrated many works of classical Russian literature.

 In 1907 Kustodiev became a member of the Union of Russian Artists.